-Other than USD some of the Fund's transactions and balances are in Saudi Riyal which is pegged to USD therefore the Fund is exposure to foreign exchange risk is insignificant.
+All of the Fund's transactions and balances are in USD, therefore the Fund is exposure to foreign exchange risk is insignificant.

 (ii) Special Commission rate risk

 Commission rate risk is the risk that the value of future cash flows of a financial instrument or fair values of fixed coupon financial instruments will fluctuate due to changes in market commission rates.